SunzeY/CPU_project/README.md

 # CPU_project
 recording codes of CPU under mips ISA in lecture of computer organization in BUAA2020
-here is a brief introduction of each brach:
+here is a brief introduction of each branch:
 `Project number`: `content` (`base_stage`)
 **P0**: digital circuits (Logism)
 **P1**: digital circuits focus on state-machine (Verilog)